VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![git remote verify](images/backup/remoteVerify.png)

+4. If this is your first time setting up git on your printer you may need to set your user and email details for git to use later. *if you don't do it now it will prompt you later ;)*

+    ```
+    git config --global user.email "your@email.com"
+    git config --global user.name "your name"
+    ```

-4. Finally, lets create a `.gitignore` file that lets us tell git to NOT commit certain things, like input shaper csv files, etc.  Using nano, create a new file in `~/printer_data/config` named `.gitignore` (using the command `nano .gitignore`) and add entries to the file, specifying the file patterns and/or locations to ignore.
+5. Finally, lets create a `.gitignore` file that lets us tell git to NOT commit certain things, like input shaper csv files, etc.  Using nano, create a new file in `~/printer_data/config` named `.gitignore` (using the command `nano .gitignore`) and add entries to the file, specifying the file patterns and/or locations to ignore.

     ```bash